w4k2/stream-learn/doc/ensembles.rst

 Chunk-Based Ensemble
 --------------------

-The ``ChunkBasedEnsemble`` class implements a basic multi classifier approach for data stream classification.
+The ``SEA`` class implements a basic multi classifier approach for data stream classification.
 This model takes the base classifier as the ``base_estimator`` parameter and the pool size as the ``n_estimators``.
 A single base classifier is trained on each observed data chunk and added to the ensemble.
 If the fixed pool size is exceeded, the oldest model is removed.
 The final decision is obtained by accumulating the supports of base classifiers.

 **Example**